DMX User Guide¶

 Assigning colors to association types¶

 You can assign colors to association types just as you can assign icons to topic types.
-Select the association type on your map, open the details panel and open the fourth tab “View”.
+Select the association type on your map, open the Detail Panel and open the fourth tab “View”.
 Choose a color for your association type and save it.

 Collaboration and Sharing¶